jhan125/aws-cloud-practitioner-essentials/module11/final-assessment.md

 ## 12. Which actions can you perform in Amazon Route 53?
 (Select TWO.)

-Monitor your applications and respond to system-wide performance changes.
+Monitor your applications and respond to system-wide performance changes. -> Amazon CloudWatch

-Connect user requests to infrastructure in AWS and outside of AWS. *
+`Connect user requests to infrastructure in AWS and outside of AWS.`

-Automate the deployment of workloads into your AWS environment.
+Automate the deployment of workloads into your AWS environment. -> AWS Quick Starts

-Manage DNS records for domain names. *
+`Manage DNS records for domain names. `

-Access AWS security and compliance reports and select online agreements.
+Access AWS security and compliance reports and select online agreements. -> AWS Artifact

 > Answer: `B` and `D`